ftttank/ftttank.github.io/content/authors/Xiaojun_Chang/_index.md

 university: University of Science and Technology of China

 # Role/position
-role: 长江讲席 / Director
+role: Chair Professor / Director

 department:
-- School of Computing
+- School of Information Science and Technology

 # Organizations/Affiliations
 organizations: